 The Website Committee operates, maintains, and upgrades CSCE's website.
 The Committee also investigates, studies, and makes recommendations to the Executive Board concerning the operation, maintenance, financing, and appearance of the website.
 The committee maintains contact with appropriate local and national committees, groups, and student chapters and clubs, to improve communications through technology.
 This committee is made up of the CSCE First Director, who serves as the Chair, Vice President, and Newsletter Editor.
 Adhoc Committee members may be recruited for specific assignments as needed.

-For more information about this committee, please contact Past CSCE President Benjamin Cote (see contact information above).
+For more information about this committee, please contact Past CSCE President Brianna Ritacco (see contact information above).

 William Cunningham, P.E., F.ASCE